Wellington Gonçalves

-Wellington Daniel dos Santos Gonçalves (born July 7, 1983) is a Brazilian former football.
+Wellington Daniel dos Santos Gonçalves (born July 7, 1983) is a Brazilian former footballer.

 Career

 Wellington moved to Greece in March 2003, initially joining Apollon Kalamarias on a two-year contract.
 In February 2005, he extended his stay with Apollon for another 3 years.

 In August 2008, he joined Thrasyvoulos on a one-year contract.
 Successive six-month spells with Diagoras and Agrotikos Asteras followed.

 In July 2010, Wellington moved to Agrotikos Asteras on a two-year contract.